Significant World Writers

 home: 805-593-0192 (9 a.m. to 9 p.m.)

 This course's collection of dystopic fictions provides a sort of practical survival manual in the face of global catastrophe.
-In addition to illustrating how local and federal governments on both sides of the Atlantic might reprioritize in the face of cataclysmic events, these novels examine the microcosms of familial and communal relationships and consider the various ways they respond to prolonged strain.
-They also analyze the stress points in the individual mind and body, and explore how sustained tension can exploit the nearly invisible fissures in our identities and values.
+In addition to illustrating how local and federal governments on both sides of the Atlantic might recalibrate following cataclysmic events, these novels examine the microcosms of familial and communal relationships and consider the various ways they respond to prolonged strain.
+They also analyze the stress points in the individual mind and body, exploring how sustained tension can exploit fissures in our identities and values.

 Whether we actually face a nuclear holocaust or germ warfare in our lifetimes, the issues asked by this course's texts will prompt meaningful reflection and--like all good literature--help prepare us for some of the overwhelming stressors life inevitably brings.
-Prepare yourself for some gnarly scenarios, and lots of reading!
+Prepare yourself for some gnarly scenarios, and substantial reading.

 COURSE GOALS